Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ### Research interests

 My research interests lie in the intersection of Spintronics, Neuromorphic computing and Machine Learning.

+### Experience

 ### Contact me